Boundaries Are Self-Compassion: Why Saying No is Saying Yes to You

 5. Expect Discomfort

-It’s normal to feel guilt or anxiety at first—especially if you're used to overextending.
-With practice, it gets easier.
+It’s normal to feel guilt or anxiety at first, especially if you're used to overextending yourself.
+With gentle practice, it gets easier and can help reduce guilt and fear over time.

-Healthy boundaries are not walls—they’re doors.
+Healthy boundaries are not walls, they’re doors to improved interpersonal relationships, inner peace, confidence, and self esteem.
 They let the right people in while keeping emotional chaos out and they also create a space for you in your own life.
 Whether you're working on healing from trauma, navigating relationships, or reclaiming your time and space, boundaries are essential tools on your path to well-being.
-You are allowed to take up space.
-You are allowed to say no. And you are worthy of relationships that honor your limits.
+You are allowed to take up space, to have wants and needs, and to say no. And you are worthy of relationships that honor your limits and boundaries.

-Keep in mind that not everyone has the tools or experience to understand and respect boundaries—even when you communicate them clearly and kindly.
-That doesn’t mean you did anything wrong.
-It may simply mean that the relationship needs to shift in order to stay healthy for you.
+Keep in mind that you could be the most skilled boundary setter in the world, but still other may not yet have the tools or experience to understand and respect boundaries, even if you have communicated your boundaries clearly and kindly.
+That doesn’t mean you did anything wrong or that setting boundaries does not work.
+It may simply mean that the relationship or circumstance needs to shift in order to stay healthy for you.